Monday, 29 July 2013

 Print file content in reverse order

-Add line number for all non-empty-lines in a file
+Add line number for all non-empty-lines in a

 6. awk command examples